sailfishos/docs.sailfishos.org/Develop/Apps/Harbour/Allowed_APIs/README.md

   - libSDL2_net-2.0.so.0
   - libSDL2_ttf-2.0.so.0

+### BluezQt

+  - libKF5BluezQt.so.6
+    - We make no quarantees of backwards compatibility between releases.
+Supported since Sailfish OS 4.5.0.

 ## Allowed QML Imports

 Your app is not allowed to have QML imports matching the following patterns: